 2. Valuable, effective marketing opportunities for our clients.

-From 2009 until 2011 I was a full-time editor at Alaska Dispatch, Alaska’s online news site, working with the news team that won the 2011 Best of the West award in Breaking News Reporting for coverage of a 2010 plane crash that killed five on board including former Sen. Ted Stevens, as well as 2010 Alaska Press Club awards for investigative reporting and public service and the Howard Rock Tom Snapp First Amendment Award for coverage of Alaska’s 2010 U.S. Senate race.
-I also helped guide our (award-winning, NBD) social media strategy in those early days of doing business on Facebook and Twitter.
+From 2009 until 2011 I was a full-time editor at Alaska Dispatch, Alaska’s online news site, working with the news team that won the 2011 Best of the West award in Breaking News Reporting for coverage of a 2010 plane crash that killed five including former Sen. Ted Stevens, as well as 2010 Alaska Press Club awards for investigative reporting and public service and the Howard Rock Tom Snapp First Amendment Award for coverage of the 2010 U.S. Senate race.
+I also helped guide our (also award-winning, NBD) social media strategy in those early days of doing business on Facebook and Twitter.

 I later took over leadership of the advertising sales department as well, and before becoming CBO in 2017, I led a restructure of both of these departments into a single Marketing Services Department designed to provide agency-style service to all Alaska businesses, organizations and individuals regardless of budget.

-As a full-time advertising copywriter from 2011 to 2013, I worked on creative campaigns for clients in the retail, tourism, oil and gas, hospitality and logistics industries, as well as government and nonprofit agencies.
+In between my newsroom tours, I was a full-time advertising copywriter working on creative campaigns for clients in the retail, tourism, oil and gas, hospitality and logistics industries, as well as government and nonprofit agencies.

 Here are some things I’ve accomplished, in the third person so it seems less braggy: